 Our research has transformed the scientific understanding of urban ecosystems and approaches for conducting research on the ecology of the city.

 Long-term monitoring and experiments are at the core of CAP LTER’s research program.
 They enable CAP scientists to examine changes over time, particularly in ecological variables that are slow cycling.

-Twenty-five research sites constitute the LTER Network at present.
+Twenty-eight research sites constitute the LTER Network at present.
 The geographic distribution of sites ranges from Alaska to Antarctica and from the Caribbean to French Polynesia.

 Research under CAPIV will address the following research questions: